Kernel Methods in the Deep Ritz framework: Theory and practice: Application of kernel approximations in the deep Ritz method

 with~$c_{H^1}\coloneqq C\sqrt{\frac{\continuity}{\coercivity}}$, which proves the theorem. \end{proof}

 \begin{remark}[Differences to the a priori error estimate in~\cite{wendland1999meshless}] In Corollary~5.4 in~\cite{wendland1999meshless}, it was necessary to assume~$m>d/2+1$.
-Since this is not required in the approximation error estimate in~\Cref{thm:approximation-error-estimate}, we can weaken the assumption to~$m>d/2$ in the a priori error estimate as well.
+Since this is not required in the approximation error estimate in~\Cref{thm:approximation-error-estimate}, we can weaken the assumption to~$m>d/2$ in the a priori error estimate as well. \Cref{thm:approximation-error-estimate} therefore constitutes an updated version of the result in~\cite{wendland1999meshless} using the latest approximation error estimates.
 We emphasize at this point that~\Cref{thm:a-priori-error-estimate-h1} in particular implies that the radial basis function kernel~$k$ is allowed to have a higher regularity (i.e.~$\tau>m$) than the solution~$u\in H^m(\Omega)$ itself.
 In contrast, standard interpolation error estimates for Lagrange finite elements typically require that the solution has a higher regularity than the polynomial degree of the ansatz functions. \end{remark}

 We now also derive an error estimate with respect to the~$L^2$-norm that obtains the optimal order of convergence (i.e.~order~$m$ instead of order~$m-1$ as for the~$H^1$-norm).
 To that end, we combine the previous~$H^1$-estimate with the Aubin-Nitsche~Lemma from~\Cref{thm:aubin-nitsche-lemma} and obtain the following result: \begin{theorem}[A priori error estimate in the~$L^2$-norm] Let the assumptions from~\Cref{thm:a-priori-error-estimate-h1} be fulfilled.
 Assume further that it holds~$m\geq 2$ and that for every~$w\in L^2(\Omega)$ the solution of the dual problem~\eqref{equ:dual-problem} satisfies~$v_w\in H^2(\Omega)$ and~$\norm{v_w}_{H^2(\Omega)}\leq \bar{C}\norm{w}_{L^2(\Omega)}$ for some fixed constant~$\bar{C}>0$.
 Then there exists a constant~$c_{L^2}>0$ such that the estimate